 - The respondent shall not damage the petitioner’s property.

 - The respondent shall vacate the petitioner’s residence.

 - In addition, the judge can award temporary custody of minor children, grant child support, require counseling and other treatment, or any other condition necessary to prevent future acts of abuse or threats of abuse.

 Violating a protective order is a criminal offense and could subject the respondent to a jail sentence.
 In addition, the respondent could be held in contempt of court or required to wear a GPS electronic monitoring device.
-Our team of experienced attorneys at Busald Funk Zevely represents both those seeking protective orders and those whom protective orders have been filed against.
+Our Florence protective order lawyers at Busald Funk Zevely represents both those seeking protective orders and those whom protective orders have been filed against.
 If you have questions about protection orders in Boone County, contact our team today.